 Mr. O’Donnell regularly provides litigation advice to hedge funds, private equity funds, creditor committees, debtors, public and privately held companies, real estate developers, insurance and financial advisors, venture capitalists and other individual professionals.

-Mr. O’Donnell was recently selected as a “Trial Pro” by Law360 and a “Winning Litigator” by The National Law Journal in its annual special section “Winning: Profiles of Successful Attorneys and Their Strategies.
+Mr. O’Donnell has extensive trial experience and was recently selected as a “Trial Pro” by Law360 and a “Winning Litigator” by The National Law Journal in its annual special section “Winning: Profiles of Successful Attorneys and Their Strategies.

 - lead trial counsel to certain unsecured noteholders seeking to enjoin a $1.5 billion out-of-court restructuring of the non-profit education company Education Management Corporation in violation of Section 316(b) the Trust Indenture Act of 1939.
 Following an evidentiary hearing, the United States District Court for the Southern District of New York denied preliminary injunctive relief, finding no irreparable harm, but also held that the noteholders had established a likelihood of success on the merits of their claims and ultimately ruled in their favor, finding that the proposed restructuring violated Section 316(b) of the Act.
 (Marblegate Asset Mgmt. v.
 Educ.
 Mgmt.
 Corp., 2015 WL 3867643 (S.D.N.Y.
 June 23, 2015))